harness787/nostalgia-circus/README.md

 The project and its images scale to fit different sizes to optimize UX through the use of bootstrap col classes.

 One bug I was struggling with for a long time was that the testing I was doing on my iPhone was rendering no background image on the landing page.
 I realized this was due to the "background-attachment:fixed" class not working in mobile browsers.
 The post on this [StackOverflow](https://stackoverflow.com/questions/30102792/css-media-query-target-only-ios-devices) page helped me solve this problem.

 ## Deployment
 I'm currently hosting this site on GitHub pages directly from the master branch at https://harness787.github.io/nostalgia-circus/.
+To do this, I went to my site's repository and navigated to the settings tab.
+In the GitHub pages section, I selected the master branch as the source and saved it, creating a GitHub page for my project.

+In order to clone this repository onto your own machine, first navigate to the main page of the repository.
+Under the repsitory name, click clone or download.
+Take the link that appears (https://github.com/harness787/nostalgia-circus.git) and go to your terminal, typing `git clone` and pasting the URL you copied.
+Once this is done, hit enter and your local clone will be created.

 ## Credits